Joshua-Burt/BlockObama/README.md

 - Voice channel intros
   - Customizable intro sound clips
   - Plays once someone joins a voice channel

+- Anyone can change nicknames (if the bot is a higher role than target)

 ## Use Case
 My personal use case is small scale, and I do not believe what I have set up here would scale up to anything more than a single server for friends.